sut-ai/notes/notebooks/1_intelligent_agents_fall_2021/index.md

 - [References](#References)

 # Introduction
 In this notebook, we will discuss the nature of intelligent agents.
-The concepts that are introduced here will give you some insight about agents and environments.
+The concepts that are introduced here will give you some insight into agents and environments.
 You will also be introduced to a few of the most common agent architectures.

 # Intelligent agents
 An <b>intelligent agent</b> is anything that perceives its environment through sensors and acts upon that environment through its actuators.
     We will use the term <b>percept</b> to refer to the agent's perceptual inputs at any given moment.
 We can describe an agent's behavior by the agent function.
-<b>Agent function</b> maps any given percepts sequence to an action.
+<b>Agent function</b> maps any given percept sequence to an action.
 But how does the agent know what sequence it must choose? we will try to answer this question using a simple example.